Bryan-Herrera-DEV/Stats-Of-Politicians-On-Social-WebApp/README.md

 * A stable internet connection.
 * Use of Linux, MacOS, or Windows WSL.
-* Having a Twitter Developer Account with related keys and tokens (for Twitter).
+* Having a Twitter Developer Account with related keys and tokens (for Twitter Analysis).
-* Having a Telegram Bot (with a related channel) or a Slack WebHook.
 * Need to download and install [Docker](https://docs.docker.com/get-docker/) ([Docker Desktop](https://www.docker.com/products/docker-desktop/) is recommended).
 * The use of [Visual Studio Code](https://code.visualstudio.com/download) is strongly recommended for modify.